Carl Rinsch: Abandoned Netflix series and legal disputes

 Rinsch sent emails to Netflix executives involved in the project stating that he had a way to map "the coronavirus signal emanating from within the earth".
 Rosés filed for divorce; in 2021, according to her lawyers, Rinsch told her that airplanes were "organic, intelligent forces", and he sent texts to her saying he had the power to predict lightning strikes and volcanic eruptions.
 In March 2021, Netflix cut off funding for Conquest, with no finished episodes submitted.
 Rinsch has insisted in the subject line of an email to Netflix executives that he is "of sound mind and body", and stated in a 2023 Instagram post that he had refused to respond to questions for The New York Times article because he predicted that the article would "discuss the fact that I somehow lost my mind ...
 (Spoiler alert) ...
 I did not."

 Despite the setbacks on Conquest and his stock market losses, Rinsch recovered somewhat financially.
 He used the money remaining from the funds that Netflix had sent his production company to invest millions in the cryptocurrency dogecoin in 2020, which he cashed out in May 2021, making $23 million.
 He then purchased five Rolls-Royces, a Ferrari, and large amounts of expensive furniture.
-Meanwhile, in an arbitration case he brought against Netflix, he argued that the money was contractually his and that Netflix owed him more than $14 million In May 2024, the arbitrator ruled that Rinsch owed Netflix $8.78 million and the rights to any existing show footage.
+Meanwhile, in an arbitration case he brought against Netflix, he argued that the money was contractually his and that Netflix owed him more than $14 million.
+In May 2024, the arbitrator ruled that Rinsch owed Netflix $8.78 million and the rights to any existing show footage.

 Arrest and indictment

 On March 18, 2025, Rinsch was arrested in Los Angeles and indicted in the United States District Court for the Southern District of New York in relation to the Netflix project.
 He was charged with one count each of wire fraud and money laundering, each of which carries a maximum penalty of 20 years in prison, and five counts of "engaging in monetary transactions in property derived from specified unlawful activity" in violation of the Money Laundering Control Act, each of which carries a maximum penalty of 10 years in prison.
 According to an unsealed 12-page FBI indictment, Rinsch is accused of misusing $11 million which was given to him by Netflix and which he claimed he would use to make a TV series called White Horse.
-Instead, this money was spent on “extremely risky investments,” credit card bills, lawyers that Rinsch used to sue Netflix and handle his divorce, and lavish purchases such as luxury cars, including five Rolls-Royces and a Ferrari, as well as antique furniture, mattresses, bedding, watches, clothing, and stays at Four Seasons hotels and other rental properties.
+Instead, this money was spent on "extremely risky investments", credit card bills, lawyers that Rinsch used to sue Netflix and handle his divorce, and lavish purchases such as luxury cars, including five Rolls-Royces and a Ferrari, as well as antique furniture, mattresses, bedding, watches, clothing, and stays at Four Seasons hotels and other rental properties.

+On December 11, 2025, Rinsch was convicted of all charges.
+His sentencing, originally set for April 2026, was delayed.
+On 29 June 2026, he was sentenced to 30 months in federal prison.